karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-rtl.md

 ### Guiding Principles

-1. If it relates to rendering components, it deals with DOM nodes rather than component instances, nor should it encourage dealing with component instances.
+1. If it relates to rendering components, it deals with DOM nodes rather than component instances.
 2. It should be generally useful for testing individual React components or full React applications.
 3. Utility implementations and APIs should be simple and flexible.